 at the visitor center: from the Highway 1/Sir Francis Drake junction, head

-north on Highway 1, then make the first left onto Bear Valley Road.
+north on CA 1, then make the first left onto Bear Valley Road.
 Drive

 on Bear Valley Road and turn left at the red barn and "Seashore Information"

 sign.
 The visitor center is at the end of the road.
 There is no direct public

 Some trails are multi-use, and others do not permit bicycles.
 No dogs.

 Use AAA's San Francisco Bay Region map to get there.

 this book from Amazon.com) has a good map and descriptions of trails

 around Five Brooks.

 Trail Map of Point Reyes National Seashore, by Tom Harrison